 Entity integrity applies at the row level; domain integrity applies at the column level, and referential integrity applies at the table level.

-1. Entity Integrity ensures a table does not have any duplicate rows and is uniquely identified.
+1. Entity Integrity in database ensures a table does not have any duplicate rows and is uniquely identified.

 2. Domain Integrity requires that a set of data values fall within a specific range (domain) in order to be valid.
 In other words, domain integrity defines the permissible entries for a given column by restricting the data type, format, or range of possible values.